-I am an independent Rails and iOS software consultant.
+I am an independent Elixir and Ruby on Rails software consultant.

 My interest in programming started in high school.
 After college, I decided to pursue programming further (after spending a summer creating my own website), so I took some graduate and undergraduate computer science courses while in graduate school at Grand Valley State University.
 They taught Java, so that was my first exposure to object-oriented programming and design.

 I have been working professional as an independent developer since 2015.
 In that time, I’ve picked up a few things.

 One of those things is understanding legacy Ruby applications.

 Many programmers get excited when they get to build out something completely fresh.
 Greenfield if you will.
 While I find that exciting, I have found the challenge of taking over a legacy application to be extremely rewarding.